-In order to reduce our exposure to counterparty-related risk, we enter into repurchase agreements only with financial institutions that have a long-term debt rating of, or, to the extent applicable, have a holding or parent company with a long-term debt rating of, single A or better as determined by one of the rating agencies (or Qualifying Institutions).
+In order to reduce our exposure to counterparty-related risk, we enter into repurchase agreements with financial institutions that have a long-term debt rating of, or, to the extent applicable, have a holding or parent company with a long-term debt rating of, single A or better as determined by one of the rating agencies (or Qualifying Institutions).
 If this minimum criterion is not met, we will not enter into repurchase agreements with a lender without the specific approval of the board.
 In the event an existing lender's or, if applicable, its holding or parent company's rating is downgraded below single A, we will seek the approval of the board before entering into additional repurchase agreements with that lender.
 We generally seek to diversify our exposure by entering into repurchase agreements with at least four separate lenders with a maximum loan from any lender of no more than three times our stockholders' equity.
-At September 30, 2007, we had amounts outstanding under repurchase agreements with 14 separate lenders, with a maximum net exposure (the difference between the amount loaned to us, including interest due on such loans, and the estimated fair value of the security pledged by us as collateral) to any single lender of \$55 million.
+At September 30, 2007, we had amounts outstanding under repurchase agreements with 14 separate lenders, with a maximum net exposure (the difference between the amount loaned to us, including interest due on such loans, and the estimated fair value of the securities pledged by us as collateral, including accrued interest on such securities) to any single lender of \$55 million, and repurchase agreements with 18 total counterparties.